habitat-sh/habitat/UX_PRINCIPLES.md

 - Be careful with abbreviations - keep things speakable - imagine you are telling somebody else to run a command verbally, can they understand/interpret what you say without misspelling it? (this probably means it’s also easier for you to recall on your own as well)
 - Look out for flags that contain boolean wording.
 For example, try to avoid flags like `thing_disabled` or `thing_enabled`, or even worse, a boolean-ish flag that also takes a boolean value such as hab foo thing_disabled=false or hab foo thing_enabled=true.
  - Instead, take out boolean wording and just use the setting name like hab foo some_option=enabled or hab foo some_option=false
+### Be Judicious
+- Be judicious with the number of available commands
+- Limit the number of nouns - keeps the cognitive load small; users can memorize the core commands (keep them writing plans, not fumbling and looking up commands)
+### Build Consistency
+- Using the noun before the verb fosters consistency; you also get help at the noun level (imagine your command set as a tree hierarchy branching out from the root); if you can remember the nouns then you can quickly get the list of verbs for that noun (e.g. hab package -help)
+- Use shortcuts sparingly - they’re certainly useful but obstruct understanding and meaning
+- Don’t treat flags as 2nd class citizens.
+Be aware of existing flags and consider how they can/will be used across multiple commands and subcommands.
 ### Kill Your Darlings
 - If something feels confusing (even if it’s just single term), then get consensus and change it
 - Don’t ignore and postpone obvious shortcomings.
 Others see it too, as will users, so take the time to fix it